 The length of training varies depending on multiple factors such as the type of school and education level of the program.

 Certificate and diploma programs tend to take the least amount of time.
 They are generally offered by vocational schools and career colleges and are meant to be short-term and career-oriented with the goal of helping you complete your training and enter the workforce quickly.
 Typically, these types of programs focus solely on the knowledge you need to become employable and do not include extensive theory-based training or general education components.
 Most programs of this type can be completed in one to three years.

-Associate's and bachelor's degree programs tend to be more in-depth.
-They offer practical training related to career-specific skills and abilities, but they also generally include theoretical components as well as general education courses in order to provide a well-rounded education.
+Associate and bachelor's degree programs tend to be more in-depth.
+They offer practical training related to career-specific skills and abilities, but they also typically include theoretical components as well as general education courses in order to provide a well-rounded education.
 Most programs are two to four years in length.